 When I meet with a client and I see that they are super disorganized, emotional or indecisive, I know that I am in for a rough one.
 Typically, these are stressful situations so we need to go into things with a plan.
 I can help with the plan, but it’s important for them to share their vision with me so I can make it happen.
 I may be a lot of things, but a mind reader is not one of them.

-How cooperative are Mexican authorities re: US immigration and border control?After 9 years, I feel like I am finally getting better at handling that challenge with a little more grace than I used to.
+Is it uncomfortable having to help the elderly go to the bathroom and how did you get used to it?After 9 years, I feel like I am finally getting better at handling that challenge with a little more grace than I used to.
 I’m hoping as time goes on, I get a little better every year.
 For now, when I encounter this type of client, I start by getting as much clarity as possible up-front.
 Then I will go over what the results would be so that we all go into this with clear expectations.
 I do not make a move until we are all clear on the time and financial investment involved and what the maintenance will be like.
 If we can't reach a clear understanding, then sometimes it is best to remove yourself from the situation.
 This is honestly the hardest part.
 I want to tackle any challenge, but as I’ve grown and matured as a stylist, I have come to understand that I am not the "right fit" for every client and I cannot meet everyone's expectations.
 It’s better for me to help them find another person who can make them happy than for me to try and try and fail.
 And, if you we are really being honest- MEN- are the most particular, less likely to embrace change and most difficult to make happy.
 BUT once you gain their trust, they are the most loyal.

 That would depend on the stylist.
 I always kept my clients best interest my priority since that is a more valuable long term relationship than whatever I would make off a short term promo.
 Good stylist/client relationships are based on trust.
 I am going to be honest with my client and only recommend what they need or what will work well for them so that I remain the expert and they continue to see me.